 Cubital tunnel syndrome occurs when there is compression or injury of the ulnar nerve in the cubital tunnel.
 Although shielded from the injury from the sides by the medial epicondyle and olecranon, the ulnar nerve is only superficially covered by a soft tissue between these bony prominences.
 In most individuals, the ulnar nerve is easily felt about the cubital tunnel.
-Anyone who has ever struck their “funny bone” knows how easily the ulnar nerve may be affected by direct injury.
+Anyone who has ever struck their “funny bone” knows how easily the ulnar nerve may be affected by a direct injury.

-Either a severe, direct impact to the inner aspect of the elbow or chronic pressure to this area (such as supporting the arm by resting the elbow) may produce swelling and inflammation within the cubital tunnel irritating the ulnar nerve.
+Either a severe, direct impact on the inner aspect of the elbow or chronic pressure to this area (such as supporting the arm by resting the elbow) may produce swelling and inflammation within the cubital tunnel irritating the ulnar nerve.
 Over time, this may lead to the formation of scar tissue in and about the ulnar nerve.

 The fascial covering of the cubital tunnel may lose its ability to stabilize the ulnar nerve with elbow motion.
-The nerve then becomes exposed to repetitive trauma as it slides in and out of it normal position.
+The nerve then becomes exposed to repetitive trauma as it slides in and out of its normal position.

 Injury to the bones of the elbow joint may produce changes in the alignment or carrying angle of the joint.
 This may place tension on the ulnar nerve or narrow the size of the cubital tunnel.